 The next snack was the classic, “ants on a log” celery and peanut butter favorite, with raisins sprinkled on top.
 Healthy and filling!
 This picture includes the PB&J sandwiches I made for our family lunch, since our party started after lunch but we spent lunch time at the park setting up (PS – parks are great places for bug parties!).
 If you have to worry about peanut allergies, this may not be the snack for you, but I’ve found most kids love them!

 The second snack was a little more unusual: “Spider Eggs“!
-I bought a couple of egg molds from Jell-O, their “Jiggler” mold (recipe is here).
+I bought a couple of egg molds from Jell-O, their “Jiggler” mold (recipe is here, spider eggs).
 I made the recipe with lemon jello, according to their directions, but added some yogurt to get the whitish-yellow color I was looking for.
 Then, when the eggs were half-set, I dropped in a few raisins as baby “spiders.”
 Another idea is to buy tiny plastic spiders and put those in, I tried but couldn’t find any in time for the part.
 Here is what they looked like: (they tasted great!)

 The last snack: birthday cupcakes.
 Little fingers seem to like cupcakes so we did the “Cupcake Caterpillar” cake.
 Here is what it looked like after my husband got through decorating it: